 - plays nicely with Java (you can literally call

-on anything), - and makes
+.javaClasson anything), - and makes

-feel like a fever dream from 2004.
+NullPointerExceptionfeel like a relic from 2004.

 The very basics

-before, but let’s be formal:
+You’ve seen var and val before, but let’s be formal:

 val immutable = 42 // can’t reassign